 7.1.
 Entry Strategy

-The trading strategy for the triple top pattern is focused on patience and validation.
-Traders should never enter a trade while the pattern is still forming.
+The trading strategy for the triple top pattern focuses on patience and strict validation.
+Traders must never enter a trade while the pattern is still forming.
+Once the price reaches the neckline, professionals typically utilize one of two primary entry methods:

 7.2.
 Stop Loss Placement